ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 ```
 . . .

-Are we missing anything else?
+Are we missing anything else to be "correct by construction"?

 Matrices are linear functions